 To make informed decisions about the purchase or lease of a property, please contact the City of Terrell to help determine if approvals are needed.

 Types of work that typically require permits from the city include:

 This list is not exhaustive, and other work may or may not require a permit.
 To avoid expensive corrective actions, contact the City before starting the work.

-Texas Local Government Code and State Statutes and Laws may also apply as well as the City of Terrell Code of Ordinances, International Building Codes and National Electrical Code which all construction must adhere to.
-These ordinances and codes are revised from time to time so it is always prudent to check with the City prior to designing or bidding out your project to make sure you are current with any changes that may have occurred.
+Texas Local Government Code and State Statutes and Laws may apply, as well as the City of Terrell Code of Ordinances, International Building Codes, and the National Electrical Code.
+These ordinances and codes are revised from time to time, so it is prudent to check with the City before designing or bidding out projects, making sure you are current with any applicable changes.